What To Do When Your Kindle Or Kindle Fire Is Lost Or Stolen

 * * *

-Today’s post is brought to you by the affordable, highly rated Fintie line of cases and sleeves for every Kindle Fire model.
+Today’s post is brought to you by the affordable, highly rated Fintie line of cases and sleeves for every Fire tablet model.
 I own and use two of these cases myself, and I’ve been very satisfied with their looks, quality, features and durability.
 Advertisers make it possible for Digital Media Mom to bring you great content each day for free, so thanks for your support.

 * * *